 A strain is an injury to a muscle or group of muscles.
-The muscles affected are the adductors.
-Injury can happen from suddenly running or not warming up before a major activity, not stretching properly or overworking the muscle.
+The muscles affected in this case are the adductors.
+A strain can happen from a sudden run, not warming up before a major activity, not stretching properly or overworking a muscle.

 3. Muscle Imbalance

-When there is a muscular imbalance, it means that some muscles are weaker than some.
-When this happens, some muscles compensate for the weaker muscles which stresses the stronger muscle and it can lead to a muscular injury.
+When there is a muscular imbalance, it means that some muscles are weaker than others.
+When this happens, the stronger ones compensate for the weaker ones, leading to stress and possible injury in the stronger muscles.

 4. Osteoarthritis Of The Hip Joint

 This can cause pain in the inner thighs.
-The nerves that supply the adductor muscles are the obturator nerve and the femoral nerve.
-These nerves arise from the lumbar aspect of the spine.
+The nerves that supply the thigh adductor muscles are the obturator nerve and the femoral nerve.
+These nerves arise from the back.

-When there is any form of spondylosis or spondylolisthesis around their origin, it affects the transmission of signals to the adductors, which can cause pain at the inner thigh.
+When there is any form of spondylosis or spondylolisthesis around the back, it can affect the transmission of signals to the thigh muscles.

 6. Hip Impingement

-This is also known as femoroacetabular impingement, which is a condition where the head of the femur (ball part of the joint) and the acetabulum (socket part of the hip joint) come in direct contact with each other probably because of an extra bone.
-It causes pain which can sometimes be felt at the inner thigh area.
+This is also known as femoroacetabular impingement, a condition where the head of the femur (ball part of the hip joint) and the acetabulum (socket part of the hip joint) come in direct contact with each other.
+It causes pain that can sometimes be felt at the inner thigh area.

 This is when an organ slips out of its location through a weakness in the wall that keeps it in its place.
-We can call a hernia an ‘organ dislocation’.
-Due to the close proximity of the abdomen to the thigh, there is a tendency of the small intestine to slip out and go through a canal called the inguinal canal into the groin or inner thigh region.
-This is usually painful and can cause pain in the inner thigh.
+Due to the close proximity of the abdomen to the thigh, there is a tendency of the small intestine to slip out and go through spaces like the inguinal and femoral canals into the groin or inner thigh region.
+This can cause pain in the upper inner thigh.

 8. Blood Clot